 Software Recommendations by Top Editors:

-Above all, it can be brought in use even if the OST file is damaged or corrupt and is compatible with several versions of Microsoft Office, such as 2019, 2016, 2013, 2010, 2007, 2003, 2002 (XP), and 2000.
+Above all, the software can be used if the OST file is damaged or corrupt.
+It is compatible with Microsoft Outlook 2019, 2016, 2013, 2010, 2007, and lower versions.

 Eric Simson is an Email Platform Consultant and is associated with Stellar Data Recovery from last 6 years.
 He writes about the latest technology tips and provides custom solutions related to MS Outlook, MS Exchange Server, Office 365, and many other Email Clients & Servers.